LSU Tigers football: Brian Kelly (2022–2025)

-On November 30, 2021, Notre Dame head coach Brian Kelly was named the 34th head coach at LSU, replacing Ed Orgeron.
+On November 30, 2021, Notre Dame head coach Brian Kelly was named the 33rd head coach at LSU, replacing Ed Orgeron.
 Kelly cited "wanting to be with the best" and "the commitment to excellence, rich traditions, and unrivaled pride and passion of LSU Football" for the move.
 His signed contract also more than triples his previous salary, from his 2021 salary of $2.67 million to $9 million in 2022 with the total deal being worth $95 million over ten years excluding incentives.
 His season started with a 24–23 loss to Florida State in the Allstate Louisiana Kickoff at the Caesars Superdome in New Orleans.
 Florida State had a 24–10 lead, but LSU slowly chipped away at the Seminoles' lead and scored a last-second touchdown to make the game 24–23.
 The Tigers opted to kick the extra point to force overtime, but Florida State was able to successfully block the kick, and thus sealed the victory.
 Moving forward, the Tigers would win 4 straight against Southern, Mississippi State, New Mexico, and Auburn before eventually losing to Tennessee by a score of 13–40.
-The Tigers would then go on to beat Florida, upset #7 ranked Ole Miss, upset #6 ranked Alabama 32–31, beat unranked Arkansas 13–10, clinching the SEC West and earning a spot in the 2022 SEC Championship against #1 ranked Georgia.
+The Tigers would then go on to beat Florida, upset #7 ranked Ole Miss, upset #6 ranked Alabama 32–31, and beat unranked Arkansas 13–10, clinching the SEC West and earning a spot in the 2022 SEC Championship against #1 ranked Georgia.
 They would go on to win against UAB 41-10 but lose to Texas A&M 23–38.

+Kelly led LSU to a 10–3 record in 2023 and went on to compile a 9–4 record in 2024, but was fired in 2025 after a 5–3 start.
+His final record at LSU was 34–14.

+Lane Kiffin (2026–present)

+On November 30, 2025, Ole Miss head coach Lane Kiffin was named the 34th head coach in LSU program history, replacing Brian Kelly.

 Conference affiliations

+LSU has been a member of the Southeastern Conference since its founding in 1932.

 LSU has been independent and affiliated with three conferences.